notnxcho/patient-data-frontent-excercise/README.md

    Lightweight and easy to integrate within a component, as it does not need any code in the parent to support usage.
 Cool for animating stuff into the viewport and also helpful for performance concerns like lazy loading imgs.

 7. **Prettier:**
-    Just prettier so my code isn't nasty to look at.
+    Just prettier so it keeps everything tidy (indent-wise).